JASC is also home to other organizations. We are very happy to have longstanding relationships with our many and varied partners.

 The Nisei Post, as it is called, has garnered numerous awards on the district, county, departmental and national levels.
-The Post currently has over 200 members residing throughout the U.S. Their record of service spans World War II, the Korean conflict, Viet Nam and other actions to date.
+The Post currently has over 200 members residing throughout the U.S. Their record of service spans World War II, the Korean conflict, Viet Nam, and other actions to date.
 The Post is active in veterans’ affairs and lends its support to a number of community and national projects.

 Northside Friends are members of the Religious Society of Friends (Quakers), meeting for religious services on Sundays at 10 a.m.
 The Northside Friends support a children’s religious education program and provide childcare.
 A fellowship potluck luncheon is followed by a business meeting on the first Sunday of each month.
-For more information, call them at 773-784-2155.
-All are welcome.

 Stir Friday Night!